KatherineWasmer/SpectrumPRS/useful-shell-scripts/README.md

 Working with Linux on an HPC is a learning curve, so I compiled a masterlist of commands that are common in computational genomics.
 These may be helpful if you do any sort of scientific computing at the University of Michigan!
 These scripts are interactive.
 Before running any of these bash scripts, make sure to input ```chmod +x {myScript}.sh``` in your terminal.
 Otherwise, you might get a "Permission denied" message.

+You can also submit these scripts as a SLURM job through the Great Lakes computing cluster.
+This is highly recommended for large data sets to increase efficiency.
+I have included some of the SLURM parameters I used for my project as a reference for the time constraints.

 Successfully tested ✔️

 hg38ToHg19.sh